joeybalardeta/assaultcubeaimbot/README.md

-# Aimbot for Assasult Cube version 1.2.0.2
+# Aimbot for Assault Cube version 1.2.0.2

 This hack was created using Cheat Engine.